 ● Power requirement

 You will be shooting yourself in the foot if you purchase an outdoor PA system without having an idea of the power requirement based on the size of your audience.
 You may require PA systems with a higher power rating for larger venues than venues with less audience.
 It is advisable to buy outdoor PA systems based on the amplifier wattage and amplifier itself.
-Aside from the venue or audience size, there is need to also consider the physical environment where you will place the outdoor PA system.
+Aside from the venue or audience size, there is a need to also consider the physical environment where you will place the outdoor PA system.

 Physical conditions such as sound reflection can cause a reduction in the volume, which automatically means that you may require an outdoor PA system with more wattage.
 Your best bet should be to buy an outdoor PA system with a power rating that is slightly higher than your actual requirement.
 The wattage allowance gives your outdoor PA system a better sound than using an outdoor PA system with very close wattage to the required power.